Four Days in Alexandria and Cairo Egypt: Pyramids and Camels - A Whirlwind Spring Break!

 Fort Qaitbey

-With all the walking around and sightseeing, you're bound to get hungry.
+You're bound to get hungry with all the walking around and sightseeing.
 I recommend checking out a local seafood restaurant.
 Most restaurants in the area will allow you to pick your fish.
-Fresh from the Mediterranean Sea.
-After you've made your selection, you will be charged for the weight.
-You can also inform the staff if you'd like the item fried or grilled.
+Fresh from the Mediterranean Sea.β€Œ After you've made your selection, you will be charged for the weight.
+You can also inform the staff if you want the item fried or grilled.
 Can't get any better!

 Visit the Saqqara Pyramids

 We walked through a few tombs during our tour.
-However, the one that stuck out to me the most, was The Serapeum of Saqqara, a burial ground for sacred bulls.
+However, the one that stuck out to me the most was the Serapeum of Saqqara, a burial ground for sacred bulls.
 Yes, bulls!
-Call me superstitious but, I didn't post pictures of the burial sites because I definitely "felt" something when I was there.
+Call me superstitious, but I didn't post pictures of the burial sites because I definitely "felt" something when I was there.

 Overall, our first mommy-daughter international trip was a success.
 These pictures and memories are truly worth a thousand words.